 Ingredients

-This recipe works because each ingredient plays a specific role.
+What makes this work is how each ingredient pulls its weight.
 The breadcrumbs bring crunch, walnuts add richness, anchovies build depth, and chili provides just enough heat to keep everything balanced.

 - Bread